The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 This shouldn’t ever be the case!

 Without a doubt, this is a problem that needs a solution.
-Clearly, the future of engineering education needs reform, or it’ll eventually become disrupted.
+The future of engineering education needs reform, or it’ll eventually become disrupted.

 The old employment model for teaching junior engineers